 Throughout your CV and on your LinkedIn profile, you should demonstrate your independent thinking, ability to get things done, and willingness to make good decisions.

 NEDs must still have a breadth and depth of executive experience:

-NED roles also regularly appear in the press, where the recruitment sections of The Financial Times, The Times, The Irish Times and The Guardian are the ones to watch.
+NED and board roles also regularly appear in the press, where the recruitment sections of The Financial Times, The Times, The Irish Times and The Guardian are the ones to watch.

 Boards now want NEDs from less ‘traditional’ backgrounds

 With scrutiny of public company leadership increasing, corporations are feeling the pressure to get one step ahead of criticism by examining and adjusting the composition of their boards.

 Business leaders, especially those from underrepresented groups and nontraditional backgrounds, are now in high demand.

 For decades, boards of directors recruited almost exclusively from the ranks of CEOs, CFOs or existing board members from similar firms and they were mostly white men of a certain age.